 Calibration gas is generated in a mercury chamber surrounded by a thermoelectrically cooled aluminum jacket.
 The chamber contains highly pure elemental mercury, and the temperature of the mercury is precisely measured by a sensor.
-The UT-3000 analyzer uses this temperature signal to calculate the true mercury concentration via the mercury vapor pressure equation recommended by the NIST*.
+The UT-3000 analyzer uses this temperature signal to calculate the true mercury concentration via the mercury vapor pressure equation recommended by the NIST (National Institute of Standards and Technology).
 A small volume of air is extracted from the mercury chamber with a syringe and injected into the analyzer’s calibration port.

 The Automatic Calibration Unit is permanently installed in the analyzer cabinet, and it extracts the mercury vapor and injects it into the UT-3000 calibration port by means of a digital syringe.
 Up to 12 calibration points can be programmed, and automatic calibration can be set to repeat at a fixed time interval or at a fixed daily hour.

 Wavelength: 253,7 nm